 Apples are low in calcium and contain many nutrients.
 They are not a great source of Vitamin C, however.

 As with most fruits, they should be offered in small amounts on a weekly basis.
-Remove the seeds first, as they contain a small amount of a poisonous compound that releases toxins when chewed.
+Remove the seeds first, as they contain a small amount of a poisonous compound called cyanide that activates when it’s chewed.

 Tomatoes contain Vitamin C and many other nutrients while being comparatively low in calcium.
-Tomatoes can be acidic and cause mouth sores if fed in large amounts.
+However, tomatoes can be acidic and cause mouth sores if fed in large amounts.